BorisKozo/extensibility.js/example/README.md

-EJS Example
+Subdivision Example
 ==========================================
 This example shows the basic principles of how you may use the library.
 This is merely a suggestion of how I would write the application.
 I am using Backbone.Marionette for managing my MV* and JSPM fo module management and ES6 compilation (via Babel).
- Naturally, you don't need any of these and you can use EJS with simple HTML and JavaScript or with any other framework or library (e.g. Ember.js, React, Angular.js)
+ Naturally, you don't need any of these and you can use subdivision with simple HTML and JavaScript or with any other framework or library (e.g. Ember.js, React, Angular.js)

 ### Running the application